allain/woolly/README.md

 #### WoollyClient.actions.ACTION_NAME(params = {}) : Promise
 Each action defined in the server is available by name here and can be invoked.

+#### WoollyClient.on(event:string, callback:function)
+Allows clients to register for the events 'ready', 'connected', 'disconnected', and 'error'.
+Until the ready event is fired, the actions map will be empty.

 #### WoollyClient.disconnect()
 Disconnects the client from the WoollyServer